3 Weeks in Spain and Portugal: 2 Itineraries

 THINGS TO DO PER CITY

-Now that you have some ideas on where to go, how many days to spend on each cities, and even list of food to try, it’s time to show you a list of must-do and must-see activities in each country.
-I also included list of recommeneded tours to book to make your trip more convinient:
+Now that you have some ideas on where to go, how many days to spend in each city, and even a list of food to try, it’s time to show you a list of must-do and must-see activities in each country.
+I also included a list of recommended tours to book to make your trip more convenient:

 Madrid